 However, as I mentioned earlier, they’re doing slightly different things and solving slightly different problems.

 ACF is only for custom fields and it’s marketed more towards developers.
 It does custom fields really well, but it doesn’t do anything else.
 It’s also not just for front-end content.
-For example, developers can use it to create custom admin option pages.
+For example, developers can use it to create custom admin options pages.

 Toolset, on the other hand, is more a full-featured tool for working with custom content on WordPress.
 Yes, it does custom fields and custom post types, but it also helps you display that content on the front-end of your site, create forms to add new content, restrict access to custom content, and lots more.